Indsyra/Python-projects/Object-oriented programming/README.md

 *Notebook* : static_class_methods.ipynb
 *Related Files in assets folder* : inventory.json
 A good way to remind what is static method and to discover the power of class method that I can't remember if whether I ever used it.
 The project was thrilling to work on especially as I changed the paradigm of the exercise which was to create Main loop function resetting at each time the list of products.
 I still used JSON file for data persistence but I may consider loading data in CSV files in upcoming projects.

+## Final OOP Project
+*Notebook* : final_oop.ipynb
+*Related Files in assets folder* : atm.json, atm_transaction_log.csv
+Phew!
+This final project accurately bears its name.
+Here, I faced my level in solution architecture as I needed to redesign the whole project to take into account the bonus challenge requirements.
+Overall, I truly appreciated this project as it led to use all the concepts learned in this folder.
+Now jump on GUI Projects.
+Can't wait!